ncsurobotics/SW8-Documentation/docs/electrical/embedded/styleguide.md

 ### Module Rules
 #### Naming Conventions
 1. File names should consist only of lower case letters, numbers, and underscores.
+2. File names are recommended to be no longer than 16 characters.
+Ideally file names are specific and short, like the file itself.
-2. All module names should not overlap with those of the standard library.
+3. All module names should not overlap with those of the standard library.
 TODO: content

 ### Data Type Rules